ToasterTheBrave/clover/design-document.md

 ![Metric Processing Service](https://raw.githubusercontent.com/truppert/clover/master/metrics-processing-service.png)

 There are different models applied to different metrics to determine what is "normal" for each metric.
 For example, a disk space metric is considered normal as long as it remains consistent and below a specified threshold.
 CPU load is considered normal as long as it remains within a range, never spiking.
-There models are manually assigned to the metrics.
+These models are manually assigned to the metrics.
 Such metadata for metrics is stored in a MySQL database and manually altered when necessary.

 The metrics are evaluated on a sliding window of time.
-This allows us to watch anomalies in reference to current, recent behavior.
-This allows us to set thresholds based on a percentage range outside of the recent norm.
+This allows us to watch anomalies in reference to current, recent behavior and set thresholds based on a percentage range outside of the recent norm.

 This service will be written in Scala, using Apache Spark.
-Apache spark allows us to scale nicely for a large number of metrics and has built in support for evaluating data in a sliding window of time.
+Apache Spark allows us to scale nicely for a large number of metrics and has built in support for evaluating data in a sliding window of time.
 It also has built in Machine Learning libraries that may come in handy as we are building our models.

 When a metric becomes anomalous, it is simply noted as such in our data store.
 When a tracked metric becomes anomalous, it is picked up and acted upon by the alerting service, requiring no special treatment by the metric processing service.